flat3/lodata/doc/getting-started/README.md

 You can now access [`http://127.0.0.1:8000/odata/Users`](http://127.0.0.1:8000/odata/Users) and see the users in your database.
 Note that the properties of the model have been discovered, and their types automatically detected.

+Lodata uses the same casing and pluralisation approach as Laravel, and OData URLs are **case-sensitive**.
+Therefore, the `User` model is exposed as `Users` in the URL.

 ## Step 3: Try a query